 Meanwhile, a small group of Canadians appeared unpleased with the provisional Métis government.
 They proceeded to Portage la Prairie, armed, and surprising the Métis who in turn imprisoned them.
 A young Orangeman, Thomas Scott, was sentenced to death by a court martial convened by the Métis, a sentence that was not commuted by Riel; Scott was executed on March 4, 1870.
-Protestants and Orange Lodge members in Ontario placed the blame for Scott’s death (or murder, as described later in Oshawa papers) upon Riel, who fled into exile after the Rebellion.
+Protestants and Orange Lodge members in Ontario placed the blame for Scott’s death (or murder, as described later in Oshawa papers) upon Riel, who fled into exile after the Resistance.

 Clearly, the situation surrounding the death of Thomas Scott is layered and cannot be simplified into the black and white.
 It fits well into the modern narratives of land rights, reconciliation, colonization, and repatriation.
 The Métis peoples appeared to be defending the lands where they had lived for decades and upon which their Indigenous ancestors had lived for millennia.
 Riel, representing the Red River Colony, was defending his people and their culture.
 To simply present the 1873 ‘English/Orange’ narrative of Riel as murderer without the additional context, is an unfair representation, furthering the mistakes of history and repeating the 19th century detrimental biases.
 The editors of the OntarioReformer, in their wording of ‘so-called Provisional Government,’ made it clear how they felt about Riel’s and the Métis’ actions in late 1869/early 1870.

 After his election in 1873, Riel took the oath but never took his seat in the House of Commons, fearing assassination or arrest.
-In the 1880s, Riel led a second, unsuccessful, rebellion for which he was sentenced to death, which was carried out on November 16, 1885 in Regina.
+In the 1880s, Riel led a second, unsuccessful, resistance for which he was sentenced to death, which was carried out on November 16, 1885 in Regina.

-It is difficult to fully present the Red River Rebellion and founding of Manitoba in a blog post.
+It is difficult to fully present the Red River Resistance and founding of Manitoba in a blog post.
 In writing this post, content from the Metis Nation of Ontario, the Canadian Encyclopedia, and Dictionary of Canadian Biography was used, and it is highly encouraged that they are examined for further reading.